gerpark/ftsim/docs/source/usage.rst

     ftsim.py --id 104 -v 4

 If the option ``auto`` is given, the program will start in automatic mode and end as soon as all `tasks` have been processed.
+Furthermore the Workstation does 'automatic picking', so no user interaction is required.

 Transports
 ===========